Schobs/MediMarker/documentation/readme/adding_new_models.md

 Then add a little README.md file to explain how to run it.
 You should add a section under [Implemented Models](documentation/readme/implemented_models.md#) to describe your model, and link to that section here.
 Check out the [U-Net_Classic_README](../../configs/examples/U-Net_Classic/U-Net_Classic_README.md#) for an example.

+###  3) Update the config documentation

+Please update the [Changing the .yaml Config File](documentation/readme/advanced_yaml_config.md#changing-the-yaml-config-file) with your added config options.